 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), Medical Business Bureau is a legitimate collection agency, founded in 1932.
 The BBB established MBB’s profile page in 1997.
-Buzzfile estimates MBB’s annual revenue at $1.8million.
+Buzzfile estimates Medical Business Bureau’s annual revenue at $1.8 million.

 According to its website, “Medical Business Bureau is focused 100% on the healthcare industry and provides professional and cost-effective revenue recovery solutions for hospitals, physicians, medical practices, billing companies, and other healthcare related specialties.”
 MBB cites its strength in adapting to the dramatic changes in the medical profession since its inception, enabled by its primary goal of providing “strategic value to clients through professional customer service and best-in-class revenue cycle management services.”